solid/authorization-panel/proposals/authorization-ucr/uc-survey.md

 ### Limiting access to who else is permitted
 URL: https://solid.github.io/authorization-panel/authorization-ucr/#uc-whopermitted

-* +1 justinwb: Privacy in this context in paramount, unless the controller specifically wants the information to be divulged.
+* +1 justinwb: Privacy in this context in paramount, unless the changeler specifically wants the information to be divulged.
 * +1 elf-pavlik:
 * +1 csarven: Duplicate of #basic-readonly.